CS2510/Fall2025.Topics/README.md

 [Slides from class can be seen here](https://uofnebraska-my.sharepoint.com/:f:/g/personal/17816140_nebraska_edu/EktuKJi3m_9Khf6sZLG_lrkBc46ZoPAOI6gCk86_xmf0sQ?e=sRqveC)

+# Day 02, August 27 (Lecture)
+## Announcements
+- No class on Monday due to Labor Day

+## Review
+- What is the difference between the Box Model, SVG, and Canvas?
+- What is the difference between the JS keyword `let` and `const`?

+## What is a game?

+## Classes in JS
+- Class structure
+- Static members

 # Day 01, August 25th (Lecture)
 ## Macro view of methods of drawing